issa-project/issa-pipeline/environment/containers/README.md

 >:point_right: Each instance of ISSA knowledge graph requires a separate Virtuoso container.

 More details on the container configuration and usage can be found in the [virtuoso](virtuoso/README.md) folder.

+### sparql-micro-service

+[SPARQL micro-services](https://github.com/frmichel/sparql-micro-service) translate the result of Web APIs into an RDF representation.

+In ISSA, they are used to invoke several services of the [OpenAlex API](https://docs.openalex.org/) to retrieve, for each article having a DOI, the follwing items:
+- the ordered list of authors and affiliations with their ids (OpenAlexID and ORCID)
+- the Sustainable Development Goals (SDG) that the article pertains to
+- the OpenAlex topics/sub-fields/fields/domains